-Prof. Safwat Marzouk is Associate Professor of Old Testament at the Anabaptist Mennonite Biblical Seminary (Elkhart, IN).
+Prof. Safwat Marzouk is Associate Professor of Old Testament at Union Presbyterian Seminary in Richmond, Virginia.
 He holds a Ph.D. in Biblical Studies from Princeton Theological Seminary.
 Marzouk is the author of Egypt as a Monster in the Book of Ezekiel (Mohr Siebeck, 2015) and a number of articles including “Migration in the Joseph Narrative: Integration, Separation, and Transnationalism,” and “Interrogating Identity: A Christian Egyptian Reading of the Hagar-Ishmael Traditions.”

 Last Updated